 Charles and Walcott mix it up in Chicago.

-The following June Walcott beat Charles again, this time on points, while Marciano had scored four straight knockout wins to firmly establish himself as the division’s top contender.
-The stage was set: the two best heavyweights in the world were Jersey Joe and “The Rock” and their battle for the championship drew some fifty thousand to Philadelphia’s Municipal Stadium and was also beamed to a record fifty theaters in major cities across America.
+The following June, Walcott beat Charles again, this time on points, while Marciano had scored four straight knockout wins to firmly establish himself as the division’s top contender.
+The stage was set: all could see that the two best heavyweights in the world were Jersey Joe and “The Rock,” and thus their battle for the championship drew some fifty thousand to Philadelphia’s Municipal Stadium, while also being beamed to a record fifty theaters in major cities across America.

 Marciano vs Walcott inspired great public interest in part because opinions on who was more likely to win were sharply divided.
 For most, Marciano’s advantages in youth and power were too much for a ring-worn, 38-year-old veteran to overcome.
 But more than a few saw Walcott’s edge in experience, ring-smarts and technique as being the deciding factors.
 Jersey Joe was too old and used up, said some; Rocky was too callow and crude, said others.